Mark-U20/Backend-for-Social-Connections/readme.md

 # Social Connections Backend

-This program servers as a backend for a social media application where users can create accounts, add friends, post thoughts, and react to others' posts.
+This program serves as a backend for a social media application where users can create accounts, add friends, post thoughts, and react to others' posts.

 ## Description